Spoon Radio: Reception

 By August 2018, the application has generated net revenue that surpassed more than $20 million, becoming the most famous audio-only streaming service in South Korea.
 Popular among the youth between ages 18 to 24 years old, Spoon has been downloaded 2.5 million times daily and there have been millions of broadcast uploads.
-It has expanded to Japan, US, and has plans for further expansion.
+It has expanded to Japan, US, and to different countries.
 In 2019, it has generated net revenue of $41 million.

 Features

 Spoon is an internet-radio broadcasting mobile application which allows its users to stream through audio alone, hence the catchphrase "live stream without a camera".
 Listeners can give their favorite streamers digital gifts called "Spoons" which then can be redeemed for money.
 There is a Live Call feature which lets streamers invite other streamers or even their listeners to co-host the stream with them.